voteflux/flux-docs/docs/constitutions/aus-nsw.rst

-**This document is ratified when the federal Flux constitution is updated to reflect this fact.** This will be recorded under the section titled “State and Territory Branches”.
+**This document is ratified when the federal Flux constitution is updated to reflect this fact.** This will be recorded under the section titled "State and Territory Branches".
 At the time of writing this link will take an observer to said ratification: https://github.com/voteflux/flux/blob/master/CONSTITUTION.md#state-and-territory-branches